-The second part of the beach is non organized, with a lot of colorful small and big pebbles and rocks.
+The second part of the beach is non organized, with a lot of colourful small and big pebbles and rocks.

-In a word, I couldn’t stop looking and admiring this stunning natural sculptures!
+In a word, I couldn’t stop looking and admiring these stunning natural sculptures!

-The view is amazing: the blue sea, clear blue sky, and colorful rocks.
+The view is amazing: the blue sea, clear blue sky, and colourful rocks.
 There are no words to describe this scene.

-Definitely, it is my favorite beach in the Island 🙂
+Definitely, it is my favourite beach on the Island 🙂

 The sand, sun and sea, you don’t need anything else to be happy 🙂